OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Deploy Confidential Smart Contracts
 -------------------------------------
-Users can write confidential smart contract based on Cloak language and compile it in the **Cloak-Compiler** to generate ``privacy policy`` and contract ``code``.
+Users can write confidential smart contract based on Cloak language and compile it in the cloak-compiler to generate ``privacy policy`` and contract ``code``.
 Then, contract ``code`` can deploy to blockchain and get the contract address, marked as ``Verifier``.